 Getting started budgeting is often times made out to be way more complicated, intense and overwhelming than it should be.
-Budgeting is not only pretty simple to setup, it can also be completely liberating.
+Budgeting is not only pretty simple to set up, but it can also be completely liberating.
 Knowing exactly how much money you have, as well as knowing where your money is being spent is absolutely life-changing.

 More often than not people tell me that they don’t have a budget.
 They don’t have one because ‘They don’t know where to start”.
 These people are overwhelmed by the hole they have found themselves in.
 They feel helpless/clueless on what to do, or how to turn their situation around.

 Well, I am here today with a step-by-step plan for you to start budgeting!